Anime Collective is reader-supported. When you buy through some links on our site, we may earn a small commission at no extra cost to you.

 - Only pay for the deposit.
 Some sites will give you the option to pay a down-payment or deposit on the statue, which is a fraction of the price.
 This holds the preorder for you, and you won't be charged the full balance until the statue is ready to ship.
 All in all, this just further protects you and your money if something were to happen.

 - Join a Facebook Group if you are wondering about a piece, site, or studio.
 From my experience, groups always have great responses and they are good places to get trustworthy opinions.
-Some good ones include: Resin GK Statue Society.
+Some good ones include: Anime Statues.

 - Lookup previous statues a studio has released before buying.
-Sometimes renders (digital mockup of a statue) can be misleading, so it’s good to research a studio’s previous work if it exists.
-These renders sometimes don’t have color, and color can make a break a statute for me, so that’s something to note as well.
-I personally go to Youtube to see if anyone has done a review or unboxing of a statue from that studio before buying, especially if I haven’t purchased from them before.
-Viet Collector is my favorite channel to go to.
+Sometimes renders (digital mockup of a statue) can be misleading, so it's good to research a studio's previous work if it exists.
+These renders sometimes don't have color, and color can make a break a statute for me, so that's something to note as well.
+I personally go to Youtube to see if anyone has done a review or unboxing of a statue from that studio before buying, especially if I haven't purchased from them before.
 This will give you a good idea of how well they sculpt, paint, ship, etc. before committing to a piece.
-Whether final images or renders are listed on a site, I will do this regardless to make sure the studio I’m buying from has a track record of producing good pieces.
+Whether final images or renders are listed on a site, I will do this regardless to make sure the studio I'm buying from has a track record of producing good pieces.

 Where to Buy Unlicensed Anime Statues